moffin-tech/api-examples/request-jumio-id-validation/README.md

 You can check our documentation for more information about this endpoint at <>

-Please contact support if you need help finding an appropiate Jumio Config Credential for your integration.
+Please contact support if you need help finding an appropriate Jumio Config Credential for your integration.

 ### Create ID Validation Link